kavir1698/EvoDynamics.jl/docs/src/api.md

 #### Fitness

-Fitness of individuals is their abiotic fitness, i.e. their abiotic phenotypic distance to the optimal phenotypes in the environment. as such, their fitness can be different at different sites.
+Fitness of individuals is their abiotic fitness, i.e. their abiotic phenotypic distance to the optimal phenotypes in the environment.
+As such, their fitness can be different at different sites.

 #### Mutation